mahiraf21/idea9103-major-project/README.md

 There is a slight update in the circle, the position & size will vary smoothly by using perlin noise.
 The screamer is also animated with perlin noise.

 ### How to Interact
+1. Load the page
+2. Animation will automatically play
-Load the page and the animation will automatically play.
-Try resizing the window to see how the design adjust to different screen sizes.
+3. Try resizing the window to see how the design adjust to different screen sizes.

 ### Project Details